lukin0110/docker-django-boilerplate/README.md

 $ docker-compose up app
 ```

-Launch Nginx:
+Launch Nginx *(optional)*:
 ```
 $ docker-compose up web
 ```

-*Now your django app is available on http://localhost*
+*Now your django app is available on http://localhost, but it's optional for development*

 ## Container commands